Turkey with School-Age Kids: Our 10–14 Day Family Itinerary (What Actually Worked)

 Day 4 – Early flight + Ephesus

-This was our first internal travel day… and yes, it was an early one.
-Really early.
 4:30am alarms, sleepy child, breakfast boxes in the dark.
-Not glamorous — but flying across Turkey is SO much easier than sitting on a bus for five hours with a tired six-year-old.
+Not glamorous.
+But flying across Turkey is far easier than a five‑hour bus journey with a tired six‑year‑old.

-• loads of water
+Loads of water

-If you’re wondering whether Ephesus is doable with kids, I’ve shared all our tips here 👉 Ephesus With Kids: How to Explore This Ancient City as a Family
+If you’re wondering whether Ephesus is doable with kids, I’ve shared all our tips here Ephesus With Kids: How to Explore This Ancient City as a Family

 Day 5 – Pamukkale (stunning… but busy)

-It’s not.
-It really is that white.
-That bright.
-That surreal.
-Walking barefoot over the terraces with warm mineral water running past your feet felt completely different to anywhere we’d ever been.
-Joshua basically treated it like a giant splash park.
+Pamukkale looks unreal in photos — and it really is that white, bright and surreal.
+Walking barefoot over the terraces with warm mineral water running around your feet felt completely unlike anywhere else we’d been.

 Things that helped:

-• swimwear under clothes
+Swimwear under clothes

-• sandals (it’s slippery)
+Sandals (it’s slippery)

+What we did do though… was paragliding.
+Slightly terrifying.
+Completely unforgettable.
 Hands down one of the best things we did in Turkey.

-Full story here 👉 We Took Our Kids Paragliding Over Pamukkale — Here’s What It Was Really Like
+Full story here We Took Our Kids Paragliding Over Pamukkale — Here’s What It Was Really Like

 Day 6 – Travel day to Cappadocia